solstefan/Ultramodern/README.md

 # Ultramodern
-Collaborative hub for pioneering future of design.
+A collaborative pioneering  of future design.
 Open-source platform that hopes to bring together designers, architects, and technical builders.
 This repository serves as the heart of our community, where contributors can showcase, collaborate, and evolve cutting-edge designs across various categories, from architecture to web design and robotics.

 ultramodern guidelines 🔋⤵️